fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 We can use [loaders](https://webpack.js.org/concepts/loaders/) to inform webpack of the files that need to be processed before they are bundled.

-Let's configure a loader to our application that transforms the JSX code into regular JavaScript:
+Let's configure a loader to our application at <i>webpack.config.js</i> that transforms the JSX code into regular JavaScript:

 ```js
 const path = require('path')